All Episodes

 Joe Biden can't spell it, and he can't keep them for the American people.

-Check out the Sean Hannity jobs for him today.
+Check out the Sean Hannity Jobs Forum today.

-Now, Hennity's on coast to coast.
+Now, Hannity's on coast to coast.

-I think without question the FBI is is riddled with uh political figures and the politicization of crime, and I think that's really sad and disappointing because you know, many of us want to believe that you know federal law enforcement should be above politics.
+And I think that's really sad and disappointing because many of us want to believe that federal law enforcement should be above politics.

 So, you know, I've been fighting this battle a long time.

-He said the Patriot Act will be used ostensibly to go after terrorists, but in the end it will be used against our own people.
+He said the Patriot Act will be used ostensibly to go after terrorists, but in the end, it will be used against our own people.

-And that's what uh ultimately came to fruition with with Trump in twenty sixteen is these uh tools that were given to government, these powers that were given to government to keep us safe to go after terrorists were then turned and used on our own citizens, and this is a terrible place to be, and that's why we always have to be suspect of centralization and concentration of power.
+And that's what ultimately came to fruition with Trump in 2016: these tools that were given to government, these powers that were given to government to keep us safe to go after terrorists, were then turned and used on our own citizens.

-I just thought after nine eleven it made sense to have the ability uh to go after people abroad, and if in fact, you know, we needed to get an application approved, I w I just assumed that there would be integrity in the in the process.
+And if, in fact, you know, we needed to get an application approved, I just assumed that there would be integrity in the process.

 I always viewed the FBI as the premier law enforcement agency in the world.

-Uh it turns out, uh, Senator that I'm wrong.
+It turns out, Senator, that I'm wrong.

 Well, there are ways to reform it.